Complex and Adaptive Dynamical Systems: A Primer: Synchronization Phenomena in Epidemics

 denoting the fraction of susceptible/infected individuals in the respective cities.
 Different dynamical couplings are conceivable, via exchange or visits of susceptible or infected individuals.
 We consider with

 the visit of a small fraction $e$ of infected individuals to the other center.
-Eq.\ (\ref{synchro_SIRS_coupling}) determines the time evolution of the epidemics together with (\ref{synchro_s_t_x}), generalized to both centers.
+Equation (\ref{synchro_SIRS_coupling}) determines the time evolution of the epidemics together with Eq.~(\ref{synchro_s_t_x}), generalized to both centers.
+For $e=1$ there is no distinction between the two centers anymore and their dynamics can be merged via $x_t=x_t^{(1)}+x_t^{(2)}$ and $s_t=s_t^{(1)}+s_t^{(2)}$ to the one of a single center.

-\underline{\bf In-phase vs.\ out-of-phase synchronization}\\ We have seen in Sect.\ \ref{syncho_coupled_oscillators} that a strong coupling of relaxation oscillators during their active phase leads in a quite natural way to a fast synchronization.
-Here the active phase corresponds to an outbreak of the illness and Eq.\ (\ref{synchro_SIRS_coupling}) indeed implements a coupling equivalent to the fast threshold modulation discussed in Sect.\ \ref{syncho_relaxation_oscillators}, since the coupling is proportional to the fraction of infected individuals.
+\runinhead{In Phase Versus Out of Phase Synchronization} We have seen in Sect.\ \ref{syncho_coupled_oscillators} that a strong coupling of relaxation oscillators during their active phase leads in a quite natural way to a fast synchronization.
+Here the active phase corresponds to an outbreak of the illness and Eq.~(\ref{synchro_SIRS_coupling}) indeed implements a coupling equivalent to the fast threshold modulation discussed in Sect.~\ref{syncho_causal_signaling}, since the coupling is proportional to the fraction of infected individuals.

-In Fig.\ \ref{synchro_fig_SIRS_coupled} we present the results from a numerical simulation of the coupled model, illustrating the typical behavior.
-We see that the outbreaks of epidemics in the SIRS model occur indeed in-phase for a moderate to large coupling constant $e$.
-For very small coupling $e$ between the two centers of epidemics the synchronization becomes, on the other hand, anti-phase, as observed sometimes in reality, see Fig.\ \ref{synchro_fig_epidemics_cities}.
+In Fig.~\ref{synchro_fig_SIRS_coupled} we present the results from a numerical simulation of the coupled model, illustrating the typical behavior.
+We see that the outbreaks of epidemics in the SIRS model {indeed occur} in phase for a moderate to large coupling constant $e$.
+For very small coupling $e$ between the two centers of epidemics {on the other hand, the synchronization becomes} antiphase, as {is sometimes observed} in reality, see Fig.~\ref{synchro_fig_epidemics_cities}.

-\underline{\bf Time-scale separation}\\ The reason for the occurrence of out-of-phase synchronization is the emergence of two separate time scales in the limit $t_R\gg1$ and $e\ll1$.
+\runinhead{Time Scale Separation} The reason for the occurrence of out of phase synchronization is the emergence of two separate time scales in the limit $t_R\gg1$ and $e\ll1$.
 A small seed $\sim e a x^{(1)} s^{(2)}$ of infections in the second city needs substantial time to induce a full-scale outbreak, even via exponential growth, when $e$ is too small.
 But in order to remain in phase with the current outbreak in the first city the outbreak occurring in the second city may not lag too far behind.
-When the dynamics is symmetric under exchange $1\leftrightarrow2$ the system then settles in anti-phase cycles.
+When the dynamics is symmetric under exchange $1\leftrightarrow2$ the system then settles in antiphase cycles.